 Special Needs/Reasonable Accommodations: Costs associated with reasonable accommodations based on a disability or special need that affects your travel may be authorized.
 Contact Deana Willis (Deana.Willis@usdoj.gov) for a case-by-case determination before you travel

 CostsNot Covered: We cannot reimburse claims less than $1.00.

 Baggage fees: Interview candidates should check with the airline in advance regarding baggage fees.
 Most airlines permit travelers to carry on one bag at no additional cost.
 You may bring your suitcase with you to your interview or ask your hotel if they offer a baggage hold.

 E-Tickets: Candidates should check in using "e-ticket" kiosks at airports or, if possible, online.
 Some airlines now assess additional charges for counter check- in.
 Please note that the Department will not reimburse candidates for additional costs associated with check-in when a cost-free option is available.

 Taxi fare: Taxi fare will not be reimbursed except under limited circumstances (e.g., a reasonable accommodation) or in pre-approved locations where a specific sum for cab fare is authorized (e.g., certain candidates arriving at Dulles Airport).
-Candidates interviewing with EOIR Immigration Courts and U.S. Attorney's Offices in cities not serviced by commuter light rai, regularly scheduled airport shuttles, or regular will be authorized cab fare to and from the airport.
+Candidates interviewing with EOIR Immigration Courts and U.S. Attorney's Offices in cities not serviced by commuter light rail, regularly scheduled airport shuttles, or regular commercial transportation will be authorized cab fare to and from the airport.